 Things you must not do

-Take more than the recommended dose unless your doctor tells you to.
-This can increase
+Do not take more than the recommended dose unless your doctor tells you to.
+This can

 Things to be careful of